Joshua27/BSynthesis/README.md

 # Start the Application

-Build the application yourself using gradle.
+Build the application yourself by executing `gradle run` from the root folder.

-From the root folder: `gradle run`

-Or download the latest release.
+Or download the latest release (see the attached "README" file for more information).

 # References